danielpinho994/danielpinho994/README.md

-late bloomer learning to code since 2021
+learning to code since 2021

 <!---
 danielpinho994/danielpinho994 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.